-Our commitment to promoting independence and dignity to individuals with autism permeates all of Rimland, not just our approach to proactive education and our Developmental Training Program, but our entire thought process in designing our residential homes.
+Our commitment to promoting independence and dignity to individuals with autism permeates all of Rimland, not just our approach to proactive education and our Community Day Services, but our entire thought process in designing our residential homes.

 The importance of community with regard to social, mental, and emotional wellness cannot be overstated.
 Rimland has long been committed to the goal of re-personalizing the world for individuals with autism, using an intentional, participatory process to teach or enhance basic life skills.
 We are pioneers in proactively creating safe, soothing environments, designed to reduce common triggers for individuals with autism, promote basic hygiene, and encourage independence within a home-like setting.
 We strive to create supportive housing that responds to the unique needs of our clients, with a goal to create beautiful and nurturing homes that any of our staff or families would want to live in.
 We design and build homes that respond to the needs of individuals with autism instead of expecting our residents to conform to the their environment in ways that are unrealistic; we are not satisfied with simply meeting group home standards.